 - 2.4.1.
 The valuation will provide the Board of the Pension Protection Fund with information on the level of liabilities and underfunding within a scheme.
 This will inform the calculation of the pension protection levy. - 2.4.2.
-Schemes have considerable discretion in choosing when to provide their first Pension Protection Fund valuation, but: - the relevant time of the valuation ('relevant time' for the purposes of section 179 of the Act, means the date in relation to which the assets and liabilities of the eligible scheme are calculated, referred to as the effective date elsewhere in this guidance) must be no earlier than 1 November 2004 (but see paragraph 3.3 below); and - the valuation must be sent to the Board of the Pension Protection Fund or the Pensions Regulator within 15 months of the relevant time or by 31 March 2008 if earlier. - 2.4.3.
-After the initial valuation, schemes must provide the Pension Protection Fund with further valuations at regular intervals.
-The relevant time of each subsequent valuation must be no later than three years after the relevant time of the previous valuation and, again, the valuation must be sent to the Board of the Pension Protection Fund or the Pensions Regulator within 15 months of the relevant time. - 2.4.4.
-With the exception of the initial valuation for certain schemes, this time scale allows for the valuation to be undertaken in line with a scheme's normal valuation cycle; however schemes wanting to provide a valuation on a more frequent basis may do so.
-The most recent valuation information provided by close of business on the last working day of each financial year (or such other date as may be determined) will be used to calculate the pension protection levy in respect of the following year. - 2.4.5.
-If a scheme wishes a section 179 valuation to be taken into account within the pension protection levy calculation for a particular levy year, that scheme must submit that valuation to the Board of the Pension Protection Fund or the Pensions Regulator by close of business on the last working day of the preceding financial year (or such other date as may be determined).
+All schemes that were registered before 5 April 2007 should have provided their first section 179 valuation to the Board of the Pension Protection Fund or the Pensions Regulator within 15 months of the effective date or by 31 March 2008 if earlier. - 2.4.3.
+Schemes that registered on or after 6 April 2007 must provide the Pension Protection Fund with their first section 179 valuation within 15 months of the effective date of their first section 224 valuation. - 2.4.4.
+After the initial valuation, schemes must provide the Board of the Pension Protection Fund with further valuations at regular intervals.
+The effective date of each subsequent valuation must be no later than three years after the effective date of the previous valuation.
+The valuation information must be provided (as described in 2.5 below) to the Board of the Pension Protection Fund within 15 months of the effective date. - 2.4.5.
+With the exception of the initial valuation for certain schemes, this time scale allows for the valuation to be undertaken in line with a scheme's normal valuation cycle; however schemes wanting to provide a valuation on a more frequent basis may do so. - 2.4.6 Details of the deadlines by which details of a section 179 valuation must be provided, in order to be taken into account within the pension protection levy calculation for a particular levy year, are available on the Pension Protection Fund website (see 2.5.2 below).